Ewashere0/Restaurant-Website/README.txt

 	database-initializer.js //for loading some users into the db package.json //for installing node modules and other information README.txt //have I been here before?

-Notes:
-	Website that allows users to create accounts to buy from a selection of restaurants using admin login 'user: ethan, password: ethan', restaurants can be created and edited.
-	User page contains user order data, and admin stats page contains restaurant order data.